OpenAF/oJob-common/README.md

 # oJob-common
 A set of base oJobs as common building blocks for custom oJobs.

-Check the documentation for each:
+Check the documentation for some of them:

 | oJob-common | Description |
 | ----------- | ----------- |